Smart devices are taking over the world.

-I remember getting a letter from our utility company a few years ago letting us know they would be installing new smart meters (it wasn’t a question but more of a notification that is would be happening).
-I thought, okay, what is a smart meter?
+I remember getting a letter from our utility company a few years ago letting us know they would be installing new smart meters (it wasn’t a question but more of a notification that is would be happening) and removing the old, traditional meters in our neighborhood.

-Lots of factions continue to express concerns over smart meter safety.
-They emit the same kind of radiofrequency (RF) radiation as Wi-Fi devices and cell phones.
-This makes them potentially hazardous to citizens.
+They emit the same radio frequency (RF) radiation as Wi-Fi devices and cell phones.
+This makes smart meters potentially hazardous to citizens.

 Additionally, some people express privacy concerns – you can see when appliances are being used (or not).

-My utility company kindly informed me in that letter a few years ago that if we don’t want the smart me, we’ll pay a monthly penalty for refusing it.
+My utility company kindly informed me in that letter a few years ago that if we don’t want the smart meter, we’ll pay a monthly penalty for refusing it.

 How Do Smart Meters Work?

 Smart meters are different from traditional meters in that they communicate directly with a central computer system.
-They don’t require any human intervention to extract information from the device.
+They don’t require human intervention to extract information regarding energy consumption from the device.

 Smart Meter Dangers

 Smart meters send signals using RF radiation.
-This is the same type of radiation that microwave ovens use to heat food.
+This is the same radiation type cell phones emit to cell towers.

-In 2011, the World Health Organization’s IARC termed RF radiation as “possibly carcinogenic to humans.”
-This means that, according to the institution, this radiation has the potential to cause cancer after exposure.
+In 2011, the World Health Organization’s IARC termed RF radiation “possibly carcinogenic to humans.”

-However, don’t let the loose use of the word “possibly” fool you into believing that RF radiation exposure isn’t harmful to your health.
-There have been hundreds of studies done that conclusively show that long term exposure to RF radiation does indeed cause cancer and a myriad of other ailments.
-Some of these studies date back to the 1960s (just a few of those studies are here, here, and here).
+Hundreds of studies conclusively show that long-term exposure to RF radiation may cause cancer and other harmful effects.
+Some of these health studies dating back to the 1960s (just a few of those studies are here, here, and here).